University of Virginia: 21st century

-In August 2017, the night before the infamous Unite the Right rally, a group of non-student and mostly non-Virginian white nationalists marched on the university's Lawn bearing torches and chanting Antisemitic and Nazi slogans after the city of Charlottesville decided to remove all remaining Confederate statues from the city.
+In August 2017, the night before the infamous Unite the Right rally, a group of non-student and mostly non-Virginian white nationalists marched on the university's Lawn bearing torches and chanting antisemitic and Nazi slogans after the city of Charlottesville decided to remove all remaining Confederate statues from the city including one depicting Robert E. Lee.
 They were met by student counter-protesters near the statue of Thomas Jefferson in front of the Rotunda, where a fight broke out.

 James E. Ryan, a graduate of the University of Virginia School of Law, became the university's ninth president in August 2018.
 His first act upon his inauguration was to announce that in-state undergraduates from families making less than $80,000 per year would receive full scholarships covering tuition, and those from families making under $30,000 would also receive free room and board.
 Ryan was previously dean of the Harvard School of Education.

-On the night of November 13, 2022, three students were killed and two others injured in a shooting on a charter bus that was returning to the campus from a play in Washington, D.C.
-All three fatalities were current members of the Virginia Cavaliers football team and the alleged shooter was briefly a member of the team in 2018.
+On the night of November 13, 2022, three students were killed and two others injured in a shooting on a charter bus that was returning to the campus from a play for a class trip in Washington, D.C.
+All three fatalities were current members of the Virginia Cavaliers football team and the alleged shooter was briefly a member of the team during the 2018 season.

-Campus

-The UVA campus, referred to locally as the Grounds, straddles the border between the city of Charlottesville and Albemarle County.
-The university also maintains 562 acres north of the campus at North Fork and 2,913 acres southeast of the city at Morven Farm.